NRCan/CanFlood/docs/source/toolsets.rst

 5.4.2.
 Add Connections
 ======================

 CanFlood’s ‘Add Connections’ |addConnectionsImage| tool adds a pre-compiled set of web-resources to a user’s QGIS profile for easy access and configuration (i.e., adding credentials).
-The set of web-resources added by this tool are configured in the ‘canflood\_pars\WebConnections.ini’ file (in the user’s plugin directory). `Appendix A <appendix_a_>`__ summarizes the web-connections added by this tool.
+The set of web-resources added by this tool are configured in the ‘canflood\_pars\WebConnections.ini’ file (in the user’s plugin directory). :ref:`Appendix A <appendix_a_>`__ summarizes the web-connections added by this tool.

 The `QGIS User Guide <https://docs.qgis.org/3.10/en/docs/user_manual/working_with_ogc/ogc_client_support.html#wms-wmts-client>`__ explains how to manage and access these connections.
 Once the resources are added to a user’s profile, two basic methods can be used to add the data to the project: